How to Recognize the Warning Signs of a Stroke

 The Significance of Recognizing a Stroke in Elderly People

-The risk of stroke increases with aging.
-Sadly, each year, more than 800,000 Americans become victim to this illness.
-Approximately every 40 seconds someone has a stroke in the US, whereas every four minutes one person dies from a stroke.
+Sadly, each year, around 795,000 people in the US become victims of this illness.
+Approximately every 40 seconds, someone in the US has a stroke, whereas every four minutes, one person dies from a stroke.

 What Happens if You Have a Stroke?

 A stroke happens when the bloodstream to the brain is reduced or cut off.
 The lack of oxygen and nutrients harms the brain tissue.
 Usually, only a part of the brain is affected.
 Brain cells begin to die within minutes, making a stroke a medical emergency.